scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Control Service Discovery

-The Control Plane RPC APIs rely on QUIC connections over UDP/SCION (see {{I-D.dekater-scion-dataplane}} which requires a connection to be initiated to identify the relevant peer (service resolution) and to select a path to it.
+The Control Plane RPC APIs rely on QUIC connections over UDP/SCION (see {{I-D.dekater-scion-dataplane}}.
+Establishing such connection requires the initiator to identify the relevant peer (service resolution) and to select a path to it.
 Since the Control Service is itself the source of path segment information, the following bootstrapping processes apply:

 * Neighboring ASes craft one-hop paths directly.
 They are described in more detail in {{I-D.dekater-scion-dataplane}}
 * Paths to non-neighboring ASes are obtained from neighboring ASes which allows multihop paths to be constructed and propagated incrementally.